2020PB/police-brutality/reports/Ohio.md

 ### Cop hits a protester in the face, escalates to whole crowd being pepper sprayed | May 29th

-A cop hits a protester in the face.
+A cop hits a protester in the face near High and Broad Streets.
 Then a different cop pepper-sprays the person hit, as well as nerby protesters.
 It escalates to a lot of cops pepper-spraying the larger surrounding crowd.
 The person recording goes to film someone being arrested and a cop approaches and pepper-sprays the person recording multiple times.
+The LRAD dispersal function was also used.

-tags: arrest, less-lethal, pepper-spray, protester, spray, strike
+tags: arrest, less-lethal, pepper-spray, protester, spray, strike, lrad

 id: oh-columbus-1

-geolocation:
+geolocation: 39.9625022,-83.0007349

 **Links**